Oro Valley, Arizona: Post-World War II period

 After World War II, the Tucson area experienced dramatic population growth, impacting Oro Valley as well.
 Property owners began subdividing local real estate for development in the early 1930s.
 Construction of Campo Bello, the first suburban development, began in 1948.
 Lots in the Linda Vista Citrus Tracts were sold from the late 1930s to the 1960s and occupied by residents.
-In the early 1950s the Oro Valley Country Club opened at the base of Pusch Ridge, affirming the area's future as an affluent community.
-The Suffolk Hills development was constructed in the period 1960–1962.
+In the early 1950s, the Oro Valley Country Club opened at the base of Pusch Ridge, affirming the area's future as an affluent community.
+The Suffolk Hills development was constructed from 1960 to 1962.
 Although one tract housing development was built in the area in the early 1950s, the majority of homes in the Oro Valley area were built by individual land owners on large lots in a low density residential style.

-Founding of the town
+Town founding

 The community continued to grow gradually, and area residents increasingly desired local control of the land in the area.
 In the late 1960s, incorporation became a greater focus in Oro Valley.
-Tucson mayor James M. Corbett, Jr. expressed great interest in expanding the Tucson city limits to the far north side of Pima County.
-Corbett vowed to bring the Oro Valley area into Tucson "kicking and screaming," alluding to the reservations Oro Valley residents expressed in joining Tucson.
+Tucson Mayor James M. Corbett Jr. expressed great interest in expanding the Tucson city limits to the far north side of Pima County.
+Corbett vowed to bring the Oro Valley area into Tucson "kicking and screaming", alluding to the reservations Oro Valley residents expressed about joining Tucson.

-A petition to incorporate began circulation in Oro Valley in 1968.
+In 1968, a petition to incorporate Oro Valley began circulating.
 The Pima County Board of Supervisors officially refused to allow Oro Valley to incorporate, and litigation followed.
-Ultimately, the Arizona Supreme Court ruled in favor of incorporation, and in 1974 the Town of Oro Valley was incorporated with only 2.4 sqmi.
+Ultimately, the Arizona Supreme Court ruled in favor of incorporation.
+In 1974, the Town of Oro Valley was incorporated with only 2.4 sqmi.
 The original town limits included the Linda Vista Citrus Tracts, Campo Bello Estates, Shadow Mountain Estates, and Oro Valley Country Club Estates.
 Activity in Oro Valley centered primarily around the Oro Valley Country Club and Canyon del Oro High School.
-While originally referred to as Palo Verde, town founders proceeded with incorporation efforts with the official name of Oro Valley to garner support from influential residents of Oro Valley Country Club.
+Originally named Palo Verde, town founders proceeded with incorporation efforts under the official name of Oro Valley to garner support from the influential residents of the Oro Valley Country Club.
 The town began with a population of nearly 1,200.

-Through the 1980s and particularly in the 1990s Oro Valley experienced significant residential and commercial growth.
-In 1990 the town had a population of 6,670, and by 2000 that figure had increased to 29,700 residents.
+Through the 1980s and particularly in the 1990s, Oro Valley experienced significant residential and commercial growth.
+In 1990, the town had a population of 6,670.
+By 2000, that figure had increased to 29,700 residents.
 During that time, residential communities of all housing-unit densities were developed in the town, including several master-planned communities.
-For several years in the 1990s Oro Valley was the fastest growing municipality in Arizona.
+For several years in the 1990s, Oro Valley was the fastest growing municipality in Arizona.

-Current state of the town

-Formed by citizens of Oro Valley, the not-for-profit Oro Valley Historical Society has a mission in "preserving the Town's heritage for future generations."

 Geography

-Oro Valley is located at 32°25′N 110°59′W (32.4212, −110.9760) in the middle Cañada del Oro Valley.
+Oro Valley is located at 32°25′N 110°59′W (32.4212, −110.9760) in the middle of the Cañada del Oro Valley.
 Oro Valley sits at an average elevation of 2620 ft above sea level.